wjding/PublicWork/README.md

 My own work which is free to share.

 Directory includes:
- - Skip_DNS - DNS domain list blocked by GFW.
+ - Skip_DNS - blocked DNS domains.